-Dividends of £nil (2017: £nil) were declared and paid during the year.
-The Directors do not recommend a final dividend for the year (2017: £nil).
+Dividends of £nil were declared and paid during the period.
+The Directors do not recommend a final dividend for the period.

 DIRECTORS

 The current composition of the Board of Directors together with details of appointments and retirements up to the date of this report is as follows: